 Great Indoor Pool

 We made a point of spending some time in the new indoor pool and spa and we were so impressed with this facility.
 The new pool is lovely and the view across the open fields is really special.
 The girls really enjoyed splashing in the kids pool and playing in the larger pool.
 I managed to sneak off to test out the jacuzzi, sauna and steam room and they all get a thumbs up from me.
+If you are looking for Cornwall farm holidays with pool, The Olde House will be perfect for you.

 You are probably wondering if we ventured off and explored the local area, and to be honest we didn’t.
 We were quite happy using the facilities provided by the farm and going to see what was happening in the lambing sheds in between.
 The organised tour is quite busy, so it was great to be able to go and see what was happening over the course of the weekend when it was quiet.
 Whenever we did go up there someone was always someone around to talk to us about the lambs and we also got more opportunities to feed and interact with them which the girls just adored.